Published 2026-06-25 · 23 min read

 UAE-first, DFSA-regulated - the same ground SmartCrowd operates on.
 Expanded to Saudi (CMA-regulated) and the US (Oct 2025).
 Backed by Emirates NBD, Mubadala, Property Finder, MEVP, Aramco VC.
 Building VARA-approved tokenisation.

-This is a direct UAE-vs-UAE competition.
-SmartCrowd and Stake are both DFSA-regulated Dubai platforms - Nawy acquired one, Stake outgrew the other.
-Stake has a larger user base, better-known brand in the GCC digital-investment space, and Property Finder's backing for tokenisation.
-Nawy's advantage is distribution through its brokerage network.
-The risk is that brand and regulatory reach matter more than distribution in this product category.
+A direct UAE-vs-UAE fight: SmartCrowd and Stake are both DFSA-regulated Dubai platforms – Nawy acquired one, Stake outgrew the other.
+Stake has the larger user base, the better-known GCC brand, and Property Finder's tokenisation backing; Nawy's edge is brokerage distribution.
+The risk is that brand and regulatory reach matter more than distribution here.

 Farida